HK Olimp/Venta 2002

-HK Olimp/Venta 2002 are a Latvian ice hockey team that plays in the Optibet Hockey League, the top tier of the sport in Latvia.
-The team is based in Riga and play their home games at the Inbox Ice Arena.
+HK Olimp/Venta 2002 were a Latvian ice hockey team that played in the Optibet Hockey League, the top tier of the sport in Latvia.
+The team was based in Riga and played their home games at the Inbox Ice Arena.

 History

 HK Olimp was founded in 2018, and the following year joined the Optibet Hockey League where they were immediately considered to be dark horses for the championship, due to have several Latvian national team members as part of their roster, including Georgijs Pujacs and Aleksejs Širokovs, both of whom also had KHL significant experience.
 The dark horse appellation turned out to be prescient as the team were in 1st place in their inaugural season, before the play-offs were cancelled due to the COVID-19 pandemic.
 During the off-season, the team partnered with junior side Venta 2002, and as a result rebranded as HK Olimp/Venta 2002.

 As a result of 1st-place finish when the season was cancelled, Olimp qualified for the 2020–21 IIHF Continental Cup where they were scheduled to face-off in Group E against Shakhtyor Soligorsk of Belarus, Slovenian team Olimpija Ljubljana and the winner of Group B (made up of Crvena Zvezda Belgrade of Serbia, Mladost Zagreb from Croatia, Bulgarian side Irbis-Skate Sofia and Turkish outfit Buz Beykoz Istanbul).
-However, two months later, the IIHF cancelled the Continental Cup due to the Pandemic.
+However, two months later, the IIHF cancelled the Continental Cup due to the Covid-19 pandemic.

+After the end of the 2021-22 Latvian League season, Olimp/Venta 2002 folded and did not apply for the next season.
+The core of the team then moved on to HK Dinamo Rīga.